In the News

 Using Twine in the classroom for critical analysis (more coming soon)

 Handouts: Transcribing for public good.
-Here is a collection of handouts used in an upper level literature class, for which one project was related to cleaning “dirty” OCR and getting a better sense of 18th century publication habits.
+A collection of handouts used in an upper level literature class, for which one project was related to cleaning “dirty” OCR and getting a better sense of 18th century publication habits.
 This project has since been adapted for lower-level classes and was co-presented at a 2015 professional conference.

 Wikipedia (authoring and analysis) Assignments and Class Activities: A collection of handouts and activities, used in core literature classes, and presented at another 2015 conference.